wuyichen24/system-design-knowledge/patterns/messaging_patterns/Transaction_Log_Tailing.md

 - A transaction log miner can read the transaction log and publish each change as a message to the message broker.

 ### Implementation
-- Requires database specific solutions
+- Requires database specific solutions.
+- It can be difficult to reverse engineer the high‑level business events from the low‑level updates recorded in the transaction log.

 ## Pros & Cons
 ### Pros